SparkCalcSparkCalc

 Heart Rate Zone Calculator

 Calculate your target heart rate training zones based on your age.
-Knowing your zones helps optimize workouts for fat burning, cardio endurance, or peak performance.
-Uses both the standard and Karvonen formulas.
+These zones can help you plan workouts for different intensity levels.
+The calculator uses both the standard and Karvonen formulas.

 years